All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 entrances and (right) inner passages

 Domitian launched a Roman alternative to the Olympic games: the Certamen Capitolinum (certamen = competition) took place every four years and to properly house these games Domitian built a stadium which was inaugurated in 86.
-The arena corresponds to today's Piazza Navona, while the structures of the stadium tribunes (the raised area with the seats) lie inside or under the buildings around the Piazza.
-One of the external travertine arches and some of the walls supporting the tribunes can be seen inside a modern building in the northern part of the Piazza.
+The arena corresponds to today's Piazza Navona, while the structures of the seating section lie inside or under the buildings around the Piazza.
+One of the external travertine arches and some of the walls supporting the seating section can be seen inside a modern building in the northern part of the Piazza.
 Domitian moved to this stadium the staging of naumachiae from the Colosseo, where he built the underground facilities which made the appearance of the beasts even more spectacular.
 The Certamen Capitolinum was accompanied by theatre plays and poetry competitions: they took place in an odeon Domitian built next to the stadium: the external walls of the odeon influenced the shape of Palazzo Massimi alle Colonne.
+He also took care of restoring four old temples near the Stadium.

 Domitian pursued a constant policy of concentrating power in his own hands and in that